After a natural disaster, you will need to assess the state of your home to determine if you can move back in.

 Rebuilding advice and support

-The Department of Planning Transport and Infrastructure (DPTI) has put a range of measures in place to help streamline the rebuild process.
-For bushfire rebuilding, planning and building application support or advice, please contact the Planning and Building Assessment Recovery Unit.
+Plan SA has put a range of measures in place to help streamline the rebuild process.
+For rebuilding, planning and building application support or advice, please contact Plan SA.

 When rebuilding fences, you must consider: